facebook/react/docs/_posts/2016-07-22-create-apps-with-no-configuration.md

 ### Zero Configuration

-It is worth repeating: there is no configuration files or complicated folder structures.
+It is worth repeating: there are no configuration files or complicated folder structures.
 The tool only generates the files you need to build your app.

 ```
 hello-world/